Douglas A-4 Skyhawk: Israel

-In October 2008, it was decided due to maintenance issues that the A-4 Skyhawk fleet would be withdrawn and replaced by more modern aircraft, able to perform equally well in the training role and, if required, close support and interdiction missions on the battlefield.
+In October 2008, it was decided that, due to maintenance issues, the Skyhawk fleet would be withdrawn and replaced by more modern aircraft, able to perform equally well in the training role and, if required, close support and interdiction missions on the battlefield.
 Some of Israel's A-4s were later exported to Indonesia.
 The Skyhawks have been replaced by F-16s in combat roles but are still used for pilot training.
-All the remaining A-4s aircraft were to be fully phased out beginning by 2014 as the IAF accepts delivery of Alenia Aermacchi M-346 Master jets.
-Skyhawks were last used in combat operations in the Israel airforce in 2012, when they dropped leaflets over Gaza in 2012.
+All the remaining A-4s were to be fully phased out beginning by 2014 as the IAF accepts delivery of Alenia Aermacchi M-346 Master jets.
+Skyhawks were last used in combat operations in the Israeli air force in 2012, when they dropped leaflets over Gaza.

 In July 2013, Israel began a program called Teuza (boldness) for the purpose of turning some military bases into sales lots for obsolete IDF equipment.
 Older models that are not suited for Israel's modern high-tech forces will be sold off, or sold for scrap if there are no buyers.
-A-4 Skyhawk jets are among those being offered.
+Skyhawks are among those being offered.

-On 13 December 2015, all remaining Israeli A-4 Skyhawks were retired from service.
+On 13 December 2015, all remaining IAF Skyhawks were retired from service.
 The retirement ceremony took place at Hatzerim IDF base.

 Argentina

 Argentina was the first foreign user of the Skyhawk and had nearly 130 A-4s delivered since 1965.
 The Argentine Air Force received 25 A-4Bs in 1966 and another 25 in 1970, all refurbished in the United States by Lockheed Service Co. prior to their delivery as A-4P, although they were still locally known as A-4B.
 They had three weapon pylons and served in the 5th Air Brigade (V Brigada Aérea).
-In 1976, 25 A-4Cs were ordered to replace the F-86 Sabres still in service in the 4th Air Brigade (IV Brigada Aérea).
+During 1976, 25 A-4Cs were ordered to replace the North American F-86 Sabres still in service in the 4th Air Brigade (IV Brigada Aérea).
 They were received as is and refurbished to flight status by Air Force technicians at Río Cuarto, Córdoba.
 The C model had five weapon pylons and could use AIM-9B Sidewinder air-to-air missiles.